tayoogunbiyi/self/src/pages/test-post/index.md

 ---
-title: Algebraic Effects for the Rest of Us
+title: Test Post
-date: '2019-07-21'
+date: '2021-08-01'
-spoiler: They’re not burritos.
+spoiler: Jst a test post
-cta: 'react'
+cta: 'test'
 ---

 Have you heard about *algebraic effects*?